Corionis/ELS-Plex-Generator/artifacts/document/command-line.md

  * key, default generated UUID on every run of this program
  * case_sensitive, default Windows = false, others = true
  * ignore_patterns, default desktop.ini, Thumbs.db
+ * renames, if present, no default
+ * locations, if present, no default

  3. Using the -i option allows this program to be executed as part of an automated procedure, such as before ELS is run on a schedule.